MalasadaTech/masq-monitor/README.md

 - Dark mode support with user preference memory
 - Tracks the last run timestamp for each query
 - Supports custom lookback periods for searches
+- Defangs IOCs (URLs and domains) in reports for safer sharing
+- Customizable report username
+- Branded footer with project links

 ## Example Monitoring Techniques